Soujanya-PLV/Global-Earthquake-information-ArcGIS-Javascript-API/README.md

 # Global-Earthquake-information-ArcGIS-Javascript-API
-This repository has been created as a part of my 3D GIS module project.
+This repository has been created as a part of my EADG module project.

 ## Project description:
 The project aims to provide an enhanced understanding and effective communication of the earthquake alert information.